 A student may repeat only once any course taken for undergraduate credit that is not subject to restrictions within undergraduate programs.
 A student who wishes to repeat a course a second time may request permission to do so from the Academic Standing Committee.
 Forms for petitioning the Academic Standing Committee are available in the Records Office or online at www.ric.edu/recordsoffice/Pages/Forms.aspx.

-The latest grade for a repeated course will be included in the calculation of the cumulative grade point average and will appear on the student’s transcript.
-The original course and grade will also appear on the transcript.
+Once a course is repeated, only the higher grade earned will be included in the calculation of the cumulative grade point average.
+Both grades will appear on the student’s transcript.
 Only grades for courses repeated at Rhode Island College will be adjusted.